-Enter your first name & email to access downloadable resources, including a PDF with resources and a free chapter of Happy Campers (Secret #1: Connection Comes First).
+Access downloadable resources, including a PDF and a free chapter of Happy Campers: 9 Summer Camp Secrets for Raising Thriving Kids (Secret #1: Connection Comes First).

 Connection is weaved through everything we do.
 Try weaving some connection into the structure of your day – a walk with the dog, family dinner, or a nightly game or puzzle are all great options!